 Have you ever heard the expression, “big frog in a small pond?”
-The expression applies, in a way, to LEAN WHEY REVOLUTION.
-Except, in this case, the “pond” of protein powders can seem overwhelmingly large at times, yet LEAN WHEY REVOLUTION remains the Goliath.
+The expression applies, in a way, to LEAN WHEY.
+Except, in this case, the “pond” of protein powders can seem overwhelmingly large at times, yet LEAN WHEY remains the Goliath.
 How come?

 But that isn’t all!
 We don’t call it LEAN WHEY for NOTHING!
 We have designed and formulated extra ingredients into the protein to help metabolize fat while you are using the protein to build the muscle!
 If that isn’t the ultimate 2 for 1, we don’t know what is!

-- GlycoCarn® and L-Carnitine Tartrate – Without Carnitine, fats cannot be metabolized, so LEAN WHEY REVOLUTION uses 2 specialized forms of Carnitine to escort body fats into the mitochondria to be broken down.
+- L-Carnitine Tartrate – Without Carnitine, fats cannot be metabolized, so LEAN WHEY REVOLUTION uses a specialized form of Carnitine to escort body fats into the mitochondria to be broken down.

 - Medium Chain Triglycerides – While Carnitine takes the vast majority of fats to meet their maker, MCTs get there all on their own – no assistance required, leaving more Carnitine to dispose of body fat.

 - CLA – Verified time and time again by rigorous scientific research to activate mechanisms preliminary to thermogenesis and fat oxidation, while simultaneously showing the capacity to aid muscle development.

 The Revolution isn’t just in the name… it’s in the tub.
 Most proteins you buy on the market are just that, protein.
 With LEAN WHEY REVOLUTION, you get so much more!
 And that comes with the Lean Muscle Matrix.

 The Lean Muscle Matrix works synergistically to promote increases in your metabolic rate and support the burning of body fat by using it for energy, making LEAN WHEY the MVP in the supplement arsenal of any athlete.